 GUP Condition Stanford Compliance N.3.
 Storm water management facilities designed to only store storm water runoff temporarily and not create extended ponding.
 The Serra/El Camino Real (ECR) and the West Campus Storm Water Detention Facilities projects are designed to accommodate increases in the 10-year and 100-year storm runoff associated with 2000 GUP development in the Matadero and San Francisquito Creek watersheds respectively.
 These projects are designed to drain within a couple of days, thereby avoiding extended ponding.
 An initial phase of this plan was implemented when the Stock Farm/Sand Hill Road Detention Basins were completed during the AR 4 reporting period.
 N.4.
 Groundwater recharge study in conjunction with projects located in unconfined zone.
 Stanford has prepared and submitted a draft campus- wide groundwater recharge plan that describes the groundwater recharge mitigation approach approved by the Santa Clara Valley Water District and the County.
 This plan accounts for water from Stanford's Lake Water system that is directed to Lagunita (where it percolates) in an amount that exceeds the cumulative groundwater recharge lost from projects built in the unconfined zone.
-Six new construction projects (Volkswagen Automotive Innovation Lab, Center for Nanoscale Science and Technology, Jen-Hsun Huang School of Engineering Center, Oak Road Restrooms, Neukom Building and Golf Practice Storage Trailer, that are located within the Groundwater Recharge Zone received ASA and/or building permits during the reporting period.
-The projects comply with the draft campus-wide groundwater recharge plan.
 N.5.
 Review and approval for storm water/ groundwater recharge facilities.
-The ASA and grading or building permit-approved projects during the ninth annual reporting period are anticipated to result in new impervious surface area in the Matadero Creek and San Francisquito Creek watersheds.
+The ASA and grading or building permit-approved projects during the tenth annual reporting period are anticipated to result in new impervious surface area in the Matadero Creek and San Francisquito Creek watersheds.
 The cumulative increase of impervious surfaces on campus has been mitigated by the Serra/ECR detention basins and West Campus detention basins Phase I, to avoid impacts with respect to reduced groundwater recharge.
 Stanford and the County will continue to address this issue on a project-by-project basis.
 N.6.
 Notice of Intent to State Water Resources Control Board (SWRCB) prepared each year for anticipated projects.
 Stanford submitted a Notice of Intent (NOI) to join the State of California General Storm Water Construction Permit on June 29, 2001.
 Stanford received acceptance on July 10, 2001.
 An updated NOI was submitted to the State Water Resource Control Board as well as to the San Francisco Regional Water Quality Control Board in accordance with the NPDES General Permit on July 16, 2009.
-The updated NOI outlines completed projects,
+The updated NOI outlines completed projects, projects under construction, and planned future projects.
+The following projects were terminated from Stanford's construction storm water permit during the period of July 1, 2009 - January 1, 2011.
+A final Notice of Termination (NOT) letter will be submitted to the San Francisco Regional Water Quality Control Stanford's construction storm water permit during period of July 1, 2009 - January 1, 2011.
+A Notice of Termination (NOT) letter will be subm